W427697/Discord-/docs/writing-docs/mdx.md

 ### The MDX documentation doesn't render in my environment

-As Storybook relies on MDX 2 to render documentation, some technical limitations may prevent you from migrating to this version.
+As Storybook relies on the latest version of [MDX](https://mdxjs.com/) to render documentation, some technical limitations may prevent you from migrating to this version.
 If that's the case, we've prepared a set of instructions to help you transition to this new version.

 #### Storybook doesn't create documentation for my component stories